nhAnik/gomv/README.md

 ```sh
 gomv -dir <DirectoryName> <PackageName.FunctionName> <DestFilePath>
 ```
+Here, `DestFilePath` denotes the path of the destination file.
+It can be either absolute path or path relative to project root directory.

 For example, to move a function named `fun` inside `util` package to another file `foo/bar.go`
 ```sh